 KTM Komuter is a commuter rail service brand in Malaysia operated by Keretapi Tanah Melayu (KTM).
 It was introduced in 1995 to provide local rail services in Kuala Lumpur and the surrounding suburban areas in the Klang Valley.
 With a comprehensive timetable, Komuter Malaysia has been reliably serving residents in the Klang Valley

-The service was then introduced in the northern Peninsular Malaysia states of Kedah, Perak and Pulau Pinang in September 2015 after the completion of the Ipoh-Padang Besar Electrification and Double-Tracking Project.
+The service was then introduced in the northern Peninsular Malaysia states of Perak, Pulau Pinang, Kedah & Perlis in September 2015 after the completion of the Ipoh-Padang Besar Electrification and Double-Tracking Project.

 4 major routes for KTM Komuter trains: